What's the Best Magnesium for Constipation?

 The good news is that serious side effects are rare, especially when you stick to the recommended dose.
 The most common issues are related to your digestion, which is exactly what you’re trying to get moving in the first place.
 Often, a little stomach rumbling or a looser-than-usual bowel movement is just a sign that the magnesium is doing its job.
 However, there’s a line between effective relief and taking too much.
 We’ll walk through the most common digestive effects you might notice, the more serious warning signs of magnesium toxicity, and who should speak with a doctor before trying magnesium for constipation.
 This isn't meant to scare you, but to give you the straightforward information you need to make smart choices for your health.
 Understanding these potential effects puts you in control.

-What to Expect: Common Digestive Effects
+Common Digestive Effects to Expect

 The most common side effect of taking magnesium for constipation is exactly what you might expect: diarrhea.
 Since magnesium works by pulling water into your intestines to soften stool, taking a bit too much can make things a little too soft.
 This is your body’s clear signal to scale back the dose.
 Along with diarrhea, you might also experience some stomach cramping, nausea, or even vomiting if your dose is too high.
 These effects are usually temporary and resolve once you lower the amount you’re taking.
 Think of it as a built-in safety gauge.
 If you experience these symptoms, simply reduce your next dose or skip it for a day until your system calms down.